dtylor/WalkRNN/README.md

 # WalkRNN

 A utility module for experimenting with graph embeddings for use in language models.
+See paper at http://viXra.org/abs/1910.0362

 ## Usage
 ```python